umarurize/PV-Toolkit/README.md

 ### 2 - steady-state-current-helper
 This function will help you find the smoothest part of the steady-state current curve and calculate the most accurate current value.

+### 3 - eqe-helper
+This function will reprocess the original data and calculate the integrated current.

+## How to use